larytet/binlog/README.md

 ```

 **Warning!** This code pushes Go quite to its limit.
 You will see unsafe pointers galore, ATS walk, StringHeader, explicitly forbidden, not-best-practice, makes-me-sick anti-patterns.
-If you prefer to trade performance for typical code conventions compliance try https://github.com/ScottMansfield/nanolog
+If you prefer to trade performance for the typical code conventions compliance try https://github.com/ScottMansfield/nanolog

 # Usage